 The food credit portion of your meal plan is refundable.
 The overhead cost is non-refundable.
-If your remaining combined balance of residence and flex dollars is more than $50, you can request a refund with a processing fee of $40 that will be deducted from your remaining balance; otherwise, any remaining balance will be automatically transferred to the Campus Meal Plan.
+If your remaining combined balance of residence and flex dollars is more than $50, you can request a refund with a processing fee of $40 that will be deducted from your remaining residence meal plan balance; otherwise, any remaining balance will be automatically transferred to the Campus Meal Plan.
+You will be able to request a meal plan refund via the myHousing Portal in April until the deadline.
 If you do not submit a request for a refund by the deadline, your meal plan balance will be automatically transferred to the Campus Meal Plan.

 Can I continue to use my residence dollars or flex dollars after I have submitted the Request for Refund form?

 You can continue to use your residence dollars and flex dollars until the refund process is initiated.
 The amount refunded will be based on your remaining balance at the point the refund process is initiated less the processing fee.